Real estate finance law in Hungary

 If, in a syndicate of lenders (who have appointed a security agent), one lender wants to transfer its lending commitment to another person, new security does not need to be taken.
 The security agent continues to hold the security for the syndicate (whose composition can change over time).

-It is important to note that if an amendment is made to a facility agreement, which is more onerous to the borrower (e.g. increase of margin, increase of facility amount, the final maturity date is pushed out), new security must be created (covering all (i.e. original and increased) claims) and, where applicable, registered in the relevant registers.
-Such security interest is usually created as a second priority security, with the first priority security being released 90 days following the registration of the second priority security (to put that new security beyond challenge by any liquidator / third party creditors).
+It is important to note that if an amendment is made to a facility agreement, which is more onerous to the borrower (e.g. increase of margin, increase of facility amount, the final maturity date is pushed out and the parties originally agreed to cap the maximum amount of the secured claims which would be exceeded as a result of the amendment), then new security must be created (covering all (i.e. original and increased) claims) and, where applicable, registered in the relevant registers.
+If there is any risk of the borrower becoming insolvent, then such security interest is usually created as a second priority security, with the first priority security being released 90 days following the registration of the second priority security (to put that new security beyond challenge by any liquidator / third party creditors).
 After such release(s) the second ranking security interests should automatically become first ranking.

 5. Does the landlord / borrower have control over changes in tenants if the tenant wants to transfer the lease to a new tenant and is the original tenant still bound by the lease?